cunarist/rinf/documentation/docs/error-handling.md

 To manage Rust errors effectively, using a flexible error type is beneficial.

 Developing an app differs from creating a library, as an app may encounter a wide range of error situations.
-Declaring distinct error types for hundreds of potential failures can be overwhelming.
+Declaring a distinct error type for each potential failure can be overwhelming, unless the error cases are simple enough.

 Therefore, it is advisable to utilize a single, flexible error type.

-You can define your own custom error type or simply use one from `crates.io`:
+You can define your own or simply use one from `crates.io`:

 - [anyhow](https://crates.io/crates/anyhow)